 Offering something different to the market is also one of the Network's priorities.
 Including Network 10, there are five free-to-air networks in Australia, and Jason knew that it would be a game-changer for them if they elevated their customer experience.

 “If we look at current streaming services, many of which are digital native brands, they are familiar with communicating with their audience.
 They have helped transform online experiences, and Network 10 strives to offer these types of experiences.” said Jason.

 It makes perfect sense to try to find the answer as to why a product or service isn't getting the traction it deserves.
 But the approach to finding the answers can either make or break the business.
 One can navigate this challenge by relying on gut feeling, or using data and tech to connect the dots.
 Network 10 chose the latter and partnered with Optimizely and The Lumery in 2019.

 As one of Optimizely's Gold Solution Partners, The Lumery has successfully delivered digital projects across Australia.
-From building complex personalisation programs to enabling companies for digital transformation, they are one of the country’s leaning consultancies to help organisations pursue their digital endeavours.
-Together with Optimizely's technology and The Lumery's deep martech experience – both partners played a crucial role in bridging the gap between Network 10 and its customers by combining experimentation and personalisation.
+From building complex personalization programs to enabling companies for digital transformation, they are one of the country’s leaning consultancies to help organisations pursue their digital endeavours.
+Together with Optimizely's technology and The Lumery's deep martech experience – both partners played a crucial role in bridging the gap between Network 10 and its customers by combining experimentation and personalization.

 Phase 1 - Building a culture of experimentation

 The first phase focused very much on building the culture of experimentation within the organisation.

 "We wanted our team to get comfortable with the idea of experimenting and testing.
 And once that happened, we were able to lay out the foundation of our personalization strategy.
 Using Optimizely's machine learning algorithm & experimentation platform, we introduced our unified app, which helped collect data from our audience.
 And with that data, Network 10 slowly started to offer personalised experiences." said Jason.